Circle route: Notable circle routes

-The oldest circular rapid transit line was London's Inner Circle, today the Circle line of the London Underground, which was completed in 1884, operated by two separate companies.
-The route chosen forms the general border of what is today central London.
-This was followed by the Glasgow Subway which opened in 1896, with the system unchanged to this day.
+The oldest circular rapid transit line was London's Inner Circle, today the Circle line of the London Underground, which was completed in 1884 and operated by two separate companies.
+The route chosen forms the general border of what is today Central London.
+This was followed by the Glasgow Subway which opened in 1896 and has remained unchanged to this day.
 In Moscow Metro, a railway from 1908 was reopened as a passenger line in 2016.
-More recently, line 3 of the Copenhagen Metro opened in 2019, connecting the city centre to the northern and eastern suburbs.
+More recently, the M3 line of Copenhagen Metro was opened in 2019, connecting the city centre to the northern and eastern suburbs.
+In 2026, the final extension of Delhi Metro's Pink Line was inaugurated, creating India's first circular metro line.
 In some cities such as Paris, where lines 2 and 6 encircle the city, multiple services together can effectively form a circular route.

-Circle routes can also be found in many commuter rail networks, namely in Sydney and Melbourne, with Sydney's City Circle being built in 1926 and Melbourne's City Loop in 1978.
-Further examples are the Osaka Loop Line for the JR West Urban Network serving the Kyoto-Osaka-Kobe conurbation and the Yamanote Line for the JR East Greater Tokyo commuter rail network in Japan, or the S-Bahn lines S41 and S42 in Berlin's Ringbahn in Germany.
+Circle routes can also be found in many commuter rail networks, namely in Sydney and Melbourne, with Sydney's City Circle being built in 1926 and Melbourne's City Loop in 1981.
+Further examples are the Osaka Loop Line for the JR West Urban Network (serving the Kyoto-Osaka-Kobe conurbation) and the Yamanote Line for the JR East Greater Tokyo network in Japan, the S-Bahn lines S41 and S42 in Berlin's Ringbahn in Germany, the Seoul Subway Line 2 in South Korea, and the Kolkata Circular Railway in India.